franciscop/umbrella/Contributing.md

 Thanks for contributing!
 Developing Umbrella is quite easy:

 1. Clone the repository `git clone git+https://github.com/umbrellajs/umbrella.git && cd ./umbrellajs`
+1. Install the dependencies `npm install`
-2. Install grunt if you didn't have it
+1. Install grunt if you didn't have it
-3. Run `grunt watch`
+1. Run `grunt watch`
-4. Modify any file within `/src` (code, tests or documentation)
+1. Modify any file within `/src` (code, tests or documentation)

 After these steps, the library, tests and documentation will be automatically joined.
 To see the tests open `/test/index.html` in your browser.
 Please try not to make a PR with broken tests.